PiggyAwesome/useless/README.md

-Yo mamma so fat she stepped on a Nintendo Gamecube and turned it into a Gameboy
+Yo mamma is so fat when she fell in love, she broke it.